nlenno1/moviewiki-ms3/readme_assets/testing.md

 I used the Sign Up page as it contains all the colours on the site and is accessabily by a user who is not signed in.

+During testing, an issue was raised that the white h1 header text did not contrast enough with the background because the background of the h1 element was set to transparent/white by default.
+The error occured even though the header is placed on the header image using position relative and absolute.
+To rectify this issue, I altered the background colour of the h1 element to a translucent black.
+This darkened the image behind it, emplasizing the header text by increasing the contrast and giving the h1 itself element a darker background for the A11y test.

-The Sign Up page **passed** the colour contrast test with no issues.
+After this change, the Sign Up page **passed** the colour contrast test with no issues.

 <details>
   <summary>A11y Results</summary>